phenix3

 Benchmark

 Benchmarking provides objective evidence.
-It can show whether or not you have achieved your objective set such as a 'mature' tax function' or make visible what needs to be done to make that happen.
+It can show whether you have achieved your objective set such as a 'mature' tax function' or make visible what needs to be done to make that happen.
 It might provide the extra arguments to realize change and get buy-in.

 Big4 surveys and KPIs and controls

-Yet according to big4 surveys, the control mechanisms for these numbers are still inadequate.
+Yet, according to big4 surveys, the control mechanisms for these numbers are still inadequate.
 Not only can an error in the accounts lead to major additional tax assessments and substantial penalties, but worse, a mistake of one percent can make the difference between profit and loss for a multinational company.

 Perhaps the most surprising is the fact that the financial auditor also points out the huge risks of insufficient control of indirect tax.
 On the one hand, it is strange, since it is the benchmark studies from the tax advisors of the same firms who sound the alarm bells.